spbail/git-intro-workshop/workflows/w_2_pull_request_org_repo.md

 * Click the "Fork" button in the top right corner.
 * That's it!
 You now have a copy of the test_repo in your GitHub account.

+**I need a volunteer to demo this :) Create a new repo "collab_repo" in your account and share the URL with me!**

 ## Step 2: Clone the forked repo

 * Go to the repo homepage **in your personal GitHub account**